BhanukaAGH/astro-blog-app/src/content/blog/post-1.md

 ---
-title: Markdown Style Guide
+title: 'Markdown Style Guide'
 date: 2022-11-20
-author: Demi WIlkinson
+author: 'Demi WIlkinson'
+description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 image: {
-  src: "/blog-placeholder.jpg",
+  src: "/images/post-1.png",
   alt: "A picture of a blog",
 }
 draft: false